Control Mapper

 Overview

 Control Mapper is a customizable, responsive control mapping system included with Rewired that you can use in your games.
 This system provides complete controller remapping including keyboard, mouse, and joystick support, axis calibration, joystick and mouse sensitivity, single or multiple players, controller maps, and much more.
 Control Mapper can be fully controlled with keyboard, mouse, joystick, and/or touch controls.
-Control Mapper uses Unity's new GUI system and therefore requires Unity 4.6+.
+Control Mapper uses Unity's new GUI system and requires Unity 5.0+.

 Control Mapper has many options which you can customize to fit your game's needs: